aptech/docs/docs/CR-sortmc.rst

 ----------------
 .. function:: sortmc(x, v)

-    :param x:
+    :param x: data to be sorted
-    :type x: NxK matrix to be sorted
+    :type x: NxK matrix

-    :param v: in
+    :param v: vector containing integers specifying the columns in order, that are to be sorted.
-        order, that are to be sorted.
         If an element is negative, that column will be interpreted as character data.
-    :type v: Lx1 vector containing integers specifying the columns
+    :type v: Lx1 vector

-    :returns: y (*NxK sorted matrix*) .
+    :returns: y (*NxK sorted matrix*)

 Examples
 ----------------

-sortmc
+:func:`sortmc` keeps all rows together.
+After it sorts on the first specified column, it will continue to sort the rows of the matrix using the other specified columns ONLY when there is a tie in the first column.
+For example:

 ::